equinor/ert/docs/everest/minimal_example.rst

 **Details**

-``simulation_f0older``: folder path where the simulation information will be written to.
+``simulation_folder``: folder path where the simulation information will be written to.

 ``output_folder``: folder path where the optimization information will be written.